mahi2025/BookStore/Algorithm.md

     - author
     - dateOfPublication

-Create a list/array/vector of books
+Create a vector of books

 repeat:
     Display Menu: